Ir3nicuz/EgsEsExtension/README.md

 The following table shows all settings the settings table can hold.
 Not all script functions needs all settings.
 The script function will tell if a expected setting (or the whole settings table lcd device) is missing.
 The format is one setting per line with `:` between setting name and setting value.
 Settings are grouped by a headline.

-Just copy the [template table](#settings-table-copy-template) to the editor panel of the lcd and change the values depending to the structure/vessel.
+Just copy the [template table](#settings-Table-Copy-Template) to the editor panel of the lcd and change the values depending to the structure/vessel.
 Wildcard `*` on container names is allowed to specify a collection of containers.

-###### Settings table description (not for copy)
+###### Settings Table Description (not for copy)

     Output:on                           // should the structure provide/output items? "on" = on, any other text = off
     Input:on                            // should the structure except/collect items? "on" = on, any other text = off